14 Heartbreaking Stories From Joaquin Phoenix's Tragic Family

 Joaquin Phoenix is a wildly controversial actor.
 He's been simultaneously praised as a master of his craft—winning both a Grammy and a Golden Globe for his work on Walk the Line—and slammed for faking a mental illness in a two-year ruse put on for a fake documentary.
 However, Joaquin's controversial nature comes as no surprise, considering his shocking family history.
-From narrowly escaping the Family International Cult (formerly known as the Children of God), to the tragic death of River Phoenix outside the Viper Room in 1993, the Phoenix family is plagued with trauma.
+From narrowly escaping the Family International Cult (formerly known as the Children of God), to the untimely death of River Phoenix outside the Viper Room in 1993, the Phoenix family is plagued with misfortune.

-"Children as young as three were encouraged to 'play' sexually with their parents and other adults...
-But even greater emphasis was put on the children stimulating each other; they could pair off for sexual exploration at night, after prayers but before bed."
+Children as young as three were encouraged to 'play' sexually with their parents and other adults...
+But even greater emphasis was put on the children stimulating each other; they could pair off for sexual exploration at night, after prayers but before bed.

 The Phoenix family still went by the surname Bottom when they joined the Children of God and moved to Crockett, Texas, to live in the cult's main commune.
 It was here that Rain Phoenix was born, and the family patriarch John Bottom was designated the cult's Archbishop of Venezuela and the Caribbean.

 Once this happened, the family moved to San Juan, Puerto Rico, where they were basically paupers begging on the street for change.
 After nearly two years, they settled in Caracas, Venezuela, where they lived in poverty while preaching the cult's message.
 According to a book on the subject by Maxim Furek, the family lived in a rat-infested slum that had no toilet.

 When Joaquin Phoenix was three years old, the family left the cult and moved to the outskirts of Caracas.
 Despite the change of location, they were still living in poverty.